jrhoun/liferay-learn/docs/commerce/2.x/en/user-guide/catalog/configuring-product-visibility-by-site-using-channels.md

 1. Each site has an associated channel.
 1. Products have been added to a catalog.

-## Configuring Product Filter Channels
+## Configuring a Product's Channel Filter

 To configure a product to be available in a specific channel, follow these steps: